slarmoo/.github/profile/webServices/webSocket/chat.md

 });
 ```

-Any connection that did not response will remain in the not alive state and get cleaned up on the next pass.
+Any connection that did not respond will remain in the not alive state and get cleaned up on the next pass.

 # Experiment